 In treating puppies and kittens I generally recommend using prescription de-wormers.
 The newer prescription worm medications available to veterinarians are very effective and relatively safe and gentle.
 I do not recommend over-the-counter worm medications – many are harder on the animal's system and less effective.
 As worm medications only kill the worms in the animal's intestines, a fecal analysis should be done approximately 3 weeks after the initial de-worming to ensure that no migrating worms were able to re-infest the animal's intestines.

 Herbal worm remedies have been used successfully for many years.
 They are particularly effective for less severe infestations and are safer and gentler than over-the-counter medications.
 There are no rigorous tests of the natural de-worming remedies available since there is no money to be made there, but these remedies have been used for many years for humans and animals.

-When using either of these remedies, it can take 3 days or more for the worms to begin to be eliminated, depending on the overall health of the animal and whether or not the animal is constipated.
-The worms will pass out of the animal's system in their stools.
-If the animal is constipated, a laxative herb such as Only Natural Pet Laxa-Herb is recommended to aid digestion and elimination since constipation will hinder the de-worming process.
-Digestive Enzymes and Probiotics are also good companions to any de-worming program, conventional or herbal, to help aid the digestive tract.
+Digestive Enzymes and Probiotics are also good companions to any de-worming program, conventional or herbal, to help support the digestive tract.
 Follow the de-worming process with a course of a herbal gastrointestinal supplement, like Only Natural Pet GI Health Herbal Formula or Only Natural Pet GI Support capsules, both of which support the intestinal tract and make the animal less susceptible to further infestation.